There are now 3 possible online modes for units:

 - Unit rules

-- BIOL1131 Plant and Animal Biology or ENVT1104 Environmental Science and Technology, completion of 48 points and approval of the unit coordinator
+- Successful completion of one Unit(s) BIOL1131 Plant and Animal Biology or Unit(s) ENVT1104 Environmental Science and Technology and Successful completion of 48 points in your chosen degree and prior approval

 Approved quota: 12—results achieved in pre-requisite units and expression of interest explaining why students would benefit from the experience